 In this article, I am going to cover places to visit in Hikkim village only.
 If you want to get a complete list of tourist places on the entire Spiti circuit, I would urge you to please read What to See in Spiti Valley and its Vicinity.

 Hikkim is just a small village, only a handful of houses, and as such, there isn’t a lengthy list of places to visit here.
 The natural beauty of the place will definitely be the topmost item.
-Farming is the primary source of living of the villagers here.
+Farming is the primary source of living for the villagers here.
 The green patches of fields amidst the barren brown mountains of Spiti really present a beautiful sight.
 There will hardly be any people around, just you and the mountains.
-The peace and tranquil out here is like nowhere else.
+The peace and tranquility out here is like nowhere else.

 With that being said, there are a few places here worthy of note.